lysogeny/videotracker/README.md

 - [x] Panning through videos
 - [x] Zoom in videos
 - [x] Some kind of a GUI
+- [x] Display polygons
+- [x] Display other frames
+- [x] CSV output
+- [x] Video output
+- [x] Running tracking
 - [ ] Batch mode

 Bugs
 ----

-- [ ] Single frame previews are slow
+- [ ] Some errors or exceptions in QThread methods cause a segmentation fault.
 - [ ] `video.frames` is wrong (mismatch in actual maximum frames and frames).
 - [ ] Output polygon colour is red while video polygon colour is blue
 - [ ] Spaghetti Bolognese signal infrastructure deserves cleanup.
 - [ ] Issues loading first couple of frames when first frame is no keyframe and not looping.
+- [x] Single frame previews are slow -> best they are going to be
 - [x] Preview checkbox does nothing
 - [x] After completion state is not reset to not running
 - [x] csv output is not automatically defined when defining input via cli